apache/incubator-baremaps/basemap/README.md

 ## Editing the style

-The configuration format used in the `line.js` file follows the [Mapbox style specification](https://github.com/mapbox/mapbox-gl-js).
+The configuration format used in the `style.js` file follows the [Mapbox style specification](https://github.com/mapbox/mapbox-gl-js).

-Baremaps integrates [Maputnik](https://maputnik.github.io/) and most of the modifications will take place in the browser.
+## JavaScript as a configuration language

+All the configuration files are written in JavaScript instead of JSON.
+This allows for more flexibility and the use of JavaScript functions to generate the configuration.
+Additionally, it allows for imports and comments, which are not supported in JSON.
+As the configuration files got bigger and more complex, this choice became more and more beneficial.

 ## Tools